tulinette/neural-activity-prediction-bio322/README.md

 3. Open `notebooks/solution.ipynb`.
 4. Ensure the kernel is set to **epfl_project**.
 5. Run all cells to reproduce the figures, analyses, and the final submission file.

+## 6. AI Disclosure Statement

+In accordance with EPFL academic policies **(LEX 1.3.3, Article 4)**, we disclose the use of a generative AI tool in the development of this project.

+*   **LLM Used:** Google's Gemini.

+*   **Role and Manner of Use:**
+    The AI was utilized as an interactive tool for **debugging, code clarification, and scientific cross-referencing**.
+Its role was strictly that of a technical assistant, analogous to a compiler's error checker or a library's documentation, and was not used for generating core logic or scientific hypotheses.
+The primary uses were:
+    1.  **Syntax and Debugging:** The AI was instrumental in resolving specific runtime errors (e.g., `ValueError` from Scikit-learn's metadata routing, `TypeError` in NumPy data casting).
+It helped identify and correct Python syntax for advanced library functions, accelerating our development cycle.
+    2.  **Biological Cross-Referencing:** After we independently generated diagnostic plots and formed our own hypotheses (for example, identifying the "Fatigue" trend in licking probability), we queried the AI for established biological concepts that could explain our findings.
+This allowed us to connect our data-driven insights to correct scientific terminology, such as "homeostasis" and "neuromodulatory gain control," enriching our written analysis.
+The AI served as a dynamic textbook, to help us link our biology classes to observed mechanisms.
+    3.  **Code Readability and Documentation:** We used the AI to improve the overall quality and readability of our codebase.
+This included assistance in generating clear docstrings for our functions and adding explanatory comments to complex logical blocks, making the project more understandable and maintainable.
+    4.  **Language and Redaction:** The AI served as a writing assistant to refine the English phrasing, grammar, and structure of non-code text, such as markdown cells, comments, and this `README.md`.
+This ensured our scientific narrative was communicated clearly and professionally, using proper markdown syntax.

+*   **Adherence to Guidelines and Academic Integrity:**
+    *   **Original Work:** The core intellectual work, including the formulation of hypotheses, the design of experiments, the choice of models, and the final scientific conclusions, is entirely our own.
+No core project logic or complete analytical code blocks were generated by the AI.
+    *   **Data Privacy:** No private or sensitive data, nor any copyrighted course materials, were shared with the AI tool.
+All inputs were limited to our own code snippets, error messages, and general scientific inquiries.
+    *   **Verification:** All information provided by the AI, especially regarding biological concepts, was treated as a starting point and cross-verified with credible sources to ensure scientific accuracy.